 Romantic and trendy, the very inception of Milan’s Navigli construction dates back to the 12th century.
-The first canal to be inaugurated in 1179 within Milan’s canals system has been the Naviglio Grande, the big canal that takes its waters from the Ticino river, used for irrigation purposes first and then for ship travel in 1272.
+The first canal to be inaugurated in 1179 within Milan’s canal system has been the Naviglio Grande, the big canal that takes its waters from the Ticino river, used for irrigation purposes first and then for ship travel in 1272.

-Apart from the Naviglio Grande, you can also walk along the Naviglio Pavese and Naviglio Martesana, built along the ancient Roman road as requested by Ludovico Il Moro in 1496 and where many residential villas were erected so that noble family could enjoy the convenience of traveling by water.
+Apart from the Naviglio Grande, you can also walk along the Naviglio Pavese and Naviglio Martesana, built along the ancient Roman road as requested by Ludovico Il Moro in 1496 and where many residential villas were erected so that noble families could enjoy the convenience of traveling by water.

 A narrow niche along the Naviglio Grande is called Vicolo dei Lavandai, roughly translating into “washermen alley”, where women used to wash clothes and linens and an old washtub and spin dryer have been preserved, giving the place a traditional, vintage look.